FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 153: What happens when the growth rate $r$ in the logistic map is increased beyond a critical threshold?**
+**What happens when the growth rate $r$ in the logistic map is increased beyond a critical threshold?**
 - A) The system remains in a steady state.
 - B) The system transitions from contractive to chaotic dynamics.
 - C) Population growth becomes linear and predictable.